THE HUTCHINSON PLAN FOR JOB CREATION THROUGH TECHNOLOGY EDUCATION

-A June 2011 McKinsey Global Institute report predicts a shortage of 1.5 million “data-savvy” managers and analysts by 2018.
-Computer science jobs are growing at two times the national average.
-In fact, by 2020 there will be 1 million more jobs than students in computing jobs.[ii]
+A June 2011 McKinsey Global Institute report predicts a shortage of 1.5 million “data-savvy” managers and analysts by 2018. [iv] Computer science jobs are growing at two times the national average.
+In fact, by 2020 there will be 1 million more jobs than students in computing jobs.[v]

 THE HUTCHINSON PLAN FOR ARKANSAS LEADERSHIP IN TECHNOLOGY

 The Arkansas Department of Education should be leading the way in creating high school curricula that teach our young people software coding and programming skills.
 A Department of Education under a Hutchinson administration will develop a computer science curriculum with our statewide technology leaders and national experts such as Code.org.
-A sampling of the topics and exercises that might be included in a computer science course can be
+Furthermore, Code.org gives a sampling of the topics and exercises that might be included in a computer science course:

 - Managing, visualizing, processing and analysis of data

 - Modeling and dealing with real world problems on the computer

 - Ethical and regulatory issues in computing including data privacy issues